MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 ### Starting out...

-When starting out what sort of physical environment does a team need?
+When starting out what sort of physical environment does a team need for mob programming?
 I've seen teams get away with little, if any additional work space and no new hardware.
 This is easiest achieved by booking a meeting room.

 Having a insulated room away from inquisitive outsiders gives the team a safe place to try the experiment of mob programming.
 In addition, meeting rooms are normally already equipped with a projector or large screen - a component I consider essential for mob programming to happen.